latte-central/latte-tutorial/src/latte_tutorial/ch05_set_theory.clj.md

 (proof 'my-emptyset-empty-v2
   (assume [x T
-           "We assume that x is in the emptyset"
            H (elem x (my-emptyset T))]
-    "and it is absurd by definition of the emptyset" (have <a> p/absurd :by H))
+    (have <a> p/absurd :by H))
   (qed <a>))
 ;; => [:qed my-emptyset-empty-v2]